Mathnerd314/stroscot/docs/Commentary/Logic.rst

   fix_poly fl = fix (\self -> map ($ self) fl)

 To implement ``fix`` we can use the variant of the Y combinator :math:`\lambda f.(\lambda x.x x) (\lambda x.f (x x))`.
 To type it we need the cyclic/recursive type :math:`Wr = \Pi[(^w, Wr, r)]` (in the sense of an infinite, regular tree).
 BOHM uses a fan/duplication node combined with a loop.

 Graph reduction
 ---------------

+A better method, following :cite:`jonesImplementationFunctionalProgramming1987` chapter 12, is to In Stroscot, we instead simply allow (regular) infinite proof trees.
+We construct "infinite" as a terminal coalgebra - our proof trees turn into fixed points of systems of formal equations :cite:`karazerisFinalCoalgebrasAccessible2011`, as opposed to actually being infinite.
+We represent the system of equations explicitly with the use-def rules, which also allow naming computations.
+Although the regular restriction means we can't represent some values directly such as the Fibonacci sequence, most of the types we care about are regular, like the lambda calculus or lists, and similarly some infinite values like ``x = 1 : x``.

+Infinite structures can be paradoxical, e.g. we can prove :math:`\vdash\bot` using cut on the proposition :math:`A=\neg A`.
+Cut elimination will often fail to complete, but there is a progress property in the sense that the cut can always be pushed down and eliminate an identity rule or two matching logical rules.

+ is better than  because it allows the graph reduction method used in GHC to work.

+These probably aren't needed, the use-def and infinite structures and types encode recursion better and we can use GHC's graph reduction model (below).

-Following :cite:`jonesImplementationFunctionalProgramming1987` chapter 12 we give each definition node a static integer.
+ give each definition node a static integer.
 Then the root is a distinguished definition.
 Assuming the static data is stored on disk and paged in/out as needed, we can minimize runtime memory use in a compiler pass by introducing as many use-def indirections as possible, one for every sequent in the derivation.
 This also makes the connections between rules uniform.
 But having lots of indirections is inefficient so a later pass would remove indirections that will be immediately used (chunkification).

 The optimal fixedpoint algorithm outlined in :cite:`shamirFixedpointsRecursiveDefinitions1976` (10.18, PDF pages 240-242) is a variation of Tarjan's strongly connected component algorithm.
 Cuts between two definitions ``f x`` are memoized in a list, and if the SCC algorithm finds a component ``f x -> let g = ... in g (f x)`` then this component is solved.
 If it has a unique solution then that's the answer, otherwise ``f x`` diverges and is replaced with a ``RecursionError`` or ``AmbiguousError``.
 We assume the solver allows uninterpreted "holes", so that the SCC can be solved before its sub-computations.